Bradley Beach, NJ Demographics

 A map of Bradley Beach's Population by Race

-Of the 701 places in New Jersey, Bradley Beach is the 325th most populous.
+Bradley Beach is ranked the 334th most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bradley Beach was ranked the 325th most populous place in the 2020 Census.

 Bradley Beach's White Population